MyUnfold/ARKitDemo/README.md

 The sections below correspond to sections in [iOS Human Interface Guidelines > Augmented Reality][0], and provide details on how this sample app implements those guidelines.
 For more detailed reasoning on each section, see the corresponding content in the iOS Human Interface Guidelines.

-## Getting Started

-ARKit and this sample app require iOS 11 and a device with an A9 (or later) processor.
+- Note: ARKit requires a device with an A9 or later processor.
 ARKit is not available in iOS Simulator.

 ## Placing Virtual Objects